InBetweenNames/inbetweennames.net/content/blog/openwrt-2.md

 +++
-title = "Adventures in OpenWRT: Hosting a blog on your router" date = "2019-04-09T15:18:20-04:00" description = "Introduction" part = "2" endPart = "N"
+title = "Adventures in OpenWRT" subtitle = "Hosting a Blog on your router" date = "2019-04-09T15:18:20-04:00" description = "Introduction" part = "2"
+endPart = "N"
+tags = ["openwrt"]
 +++

 [Last time](/blog/openwrt-1/), I gave an overview of what is required to host your blog on your home router.